Baby Axolotls Need Small Food, Clean Water, and Fast Feedback

 - Keeping water too warm: Warmer temperatures accelerate metabolism but also stress

-- Handling frequently to “check on them”: Observation through the glass is always better
+- Handling frequently to “check on them”: Observation through the glass is usually better

 The Goal